tartley/tartley.github.io/README.md

 # TODO

+Disqus: Import old comments?
+Or can we at least display them?

 Match old URLs?
 What even were they?
+I may have done this by enabling pretty urls.

 Customize theme to:
     Put tags at top of posts instead of bottom?
     Put tags at top of posts in index

-Get Disqus working

 Check what has happened to old metadata.
 Are we leaving anything behind that we care about, eg. old comments.

-Import old comments?
-Or can we at least display them?

 Skim through handbook for other nice features?
 * Social buttons?
 * Alt layout for that type of 'short form' post

-Click around a few pages to see what else does not work.
+Click around a few older pages to see what else does not work.

 * Embed ancient backed up tartley.com content, and link to it.